sitionix/forge-it/ARCHITECTURE.md

 2. **Core API ➜ Generated features** – The annotation processor produces the `com.sitionix.forgeit.core.generated.ForgeITFeatures` interface during compilation. `ForgeIT` extends this interface so every consumer implementation inherits all requested features.
-The processor inspects the interfaces listed in `@ForgeFeatures` directly, so no manual registry of feature names is required, and it emits an empty contract when no features are present so the core module continues to compile in isolation.
+The processor aggregates two sources of
+   information:
+   - feature interfaces explicitly listed in `@ForgeFeatures` annotations;
+   - feature descriptors published on the compilation classpath via `META-INF/forge-it/features` resources (each line lists the fully qualified name of a support interface).

+   Thanks to this discovery, the core module can ship with WireMock support pre-attached while still letting consumers extend the contract with their own annotations.
 3. **Generated features ➜ Feature modules** – Each feature module (e.g. WireMock)
    contributes support interfaces under its own `api` package.
 Implementations live in matching `internal` packages and are invoked through default methods or